 The Rinconada Water Treatment Plant (RWTP) was built in the late 1960s and is reaching the end of its useful life.
-Projects to replace and update the treated water valves and residuals management process, and to seismically retrofit the Operations Building are nearing completion.
+A number of projects to upgrade and improve operations have been completed.
 The RWTP Reliability Improvement Project will add raw water ozonation, construct new flocculation and plate settler clarification, and dual media filtration facilities.
 It will also increase plant capacity from 80 to 100 million gallons per day.
-Construction of this Project began in the summer 2015 and will continue for approximately 5 years.
+Construction of this Project began in the summer 2015 and will continue for approximately five years.
 It will be constructed in a phased approach that will allow the plant to continue operations throughout the construction process.

-With a significant portion of the Water Supply infrastructure approaching fifity to sixty years of age, maintaining and upgrading the existing infrastructure to ensure each facility functions as intended for its useful life became the focus of the Water Supply Capital Improvement Program in recent years, as shown in the CIP.
+With a significant portion of the Water Supply infrastructure approaching fifty to sixty years of age, maintaining and upgrading the existing infrastructure to ensure each facility functions as intended for its useful life became the focus of the Water Supply Capital Improvement Program in recent years, as shown in the CIP.